The Process

 02 Throwing

-I have been throwing for about 13 years now and never tire of this nourishing (AND laborious) practice.
+I have been throwing for about 16 years now and never tire of this nourishing (AND laborious) practice.
 The term “throwing” refers to the act of throwing a lump of clay onto the wheelhead so it will stick.
-When I first began, I was hooked by how centering each lump of clay acted as a mirror into what was happening in my inner climate- a sort of therapy and mindfulness practice.
+When I first began, I was hooked by how centering each piece of clay acted as a mirror into what was happening in my inner climate- a sort of therapy and mindfulness practice.
 When my body and mind are relaxed, as does the ease of forming a vessel…and in contrast if I am tense and not present, it leads to fighting with the clay.

 Hand holding a mug with freshly added handle